-- North-south on circumferential travel represent a major proportion of the trips being made within the study area.
-In 1988 north-south or circumferential travel remaining within the study area comprised 29 percent of the total study area person trips.
-By 2010 these trips are expected to increase to 31 percent proportion of the total internal study area trips.
-The total number of the north-south on circumferential trips within the study area will grow by 95 percent between 1988 and 2010. - An analysis of the existing traffic on Highway 217, the only continuous circumferential roadway within the study area, indicates that a significant portion of trips on that facility in 1988 were made between the northern study area and the southern and southeastern portion of the region.
+- North-south or circumferential travel represent a significant proportion of the trips being made within the study area.
+In 1988 north-south or circumferential travel remaining within the study area and travelling between districts comprised 29 percent of the total study area person trips.
+By 2010 these study area trips between districts are expected to decrease slightly to 28 percent proportion of the total internal study area trips.
+The total number of the north-south or circumferential trips between districts within the study area will grow by 76 percent between 1988 and 2010.
+Some of the other trips within the study area beginning and ending within the same district would also be north-south or circumferential, but these are not included in the north-south or circumferential proportions of this analysis. - An analysis of the existing traffic on Highway 217, the only continuous circumferential roadway within the study area, indicates that a significant portion of trips on that facility in 1988 were made between the northern study area and the southern and southeastern portion of the region.
 This trend becomes even more pronounced in the 2010 analysis which showed that during the PM peak, as much as one lane of traffic on Highway 217 will be devoted to long distance, circumferential movements between or beyond the northern and southern ends of the study area. - In both 1988 and 2010, 16 percent of the PM peak hour trips on the major links between I-5 and Highway 99W are destined for Clackamas County or circumferential travel destined outside the study area.
-An additional 16 percent are destined for the Portland area.
+An additional 16 percent are destined for the

+Portland area.
 Two-thirds are begin or end in the southeast end of the study area.
 Only 2 to 3 percent of trips on these east-west/circumferential routes were or will be distributed to the northwestern portion of the study area.